-Most of the Some of the

-Success Criteria Always Time Time Occasionally
+Success Criteria Always Most of the Time Some of the Time Occasionally

-I can show respect toward people and
+I can show respect toward people and materials. - -

-materials.

-l can do my best on my work.
+I can do my best on my work.

-l can be honest.
+I can be honest.

 I can use feedback to set goals.

 I can keep trying even when it is hard.

 Overall - Equipped with Skills for Life